mickeyjap182/modules/README.md

     ```

 ## Install
-- install Anaconda.
+- install Anaconda or Miniconda.
+This python version is `3.9`
 - make install pip libraries using Anaconda from `environment.yml` .
-`conda env create --file environment.yml`
+`conda env create --file environment.lock.yml`

 - if you update libries to use and export.
 `conda env export > environment.lock.yml`